Varsha07-ghithub/-Email-Spam-Detection/README.md

 # -Email-Spam-Detection

 # Email Spam Detection using Machine Learning

 ## Problem Statement

-Email spam is a common problem that can waste time and pose security risks.
-The objective of this project is to build a machine learning model that can automatically classify emails as **spam** or **not spam (ham)** based on their text content.
+Email spam is a common issue that affects communication and productivity.
+The aim of this project is to develop a machine learning model that can automatically classify emails as **Spam** or **Not Spam (Ham)** based on their text content.

 ## Solution

-The solution uses **Natural Language Processing (NLP)** techniques to preprocess email text and convert it into numerical features.
-These features are then used to train machine learning models such as **Naïve Bayes** and **Logistic Regression** to accurately classify emails.
+This project uses **Natural Language Processing (NLP)** techniques to preprocess and analyze email text.
+The processed data is then used to train machine learning models such as **Naïve Bayes** and **Logistic Regression** to accurately detect spam emails.

 ## Overview

-This project demonstrates how text data can be processed and used for spam detection using machine learning.
-It includes data preprocessing, feature extraction, model training, and evaluation to predict whether an email message is spam or legitimate.
+The project demonstrates how machine learning can be applied to text classification problems.
+It involves preprocessing email data, converting text into numerical features, training classification models, and evaluating their performance for spam detection.

 ## Tools & Technologies

 * Python
 * Pandas
 * NumPy
 * Scikit-learn
 * NLTK
 * Jupyter Notebook

+## Workflow

+1. Data collection and loading of the email dataset
+2. Data preprocessing (cleaning text, removing stopwords, tokenization)
+3. Feature extraction using techniques like Bag-of-Words or TF-IDF
+4. Training models using Naïve Bayes and Logistic Regression
+5. Model evaluation using accuracy and other metrics

+## Result

+The trained model successfully classifies emails as **spam or ham** with good accuracy, demonstrating the effectiveness of machine learning and NLP techniques in email spam detection.